TypeScript is a highly configurable language.

 jsonc

-This article explores what target
+This article explores what target influences and why that's useful.

 Let's dig in!